 To update the path in the document properties

-Click the File tab, point to Prepare, and then click Properties.
+Click the File tab (for Excel 2010 or Word 2010) or the Microsoft Office Button (for Excel 2007 or Word 2007), point to Prepare, and then click Properties.

 Click Document Properties, and then click Advanced Properties.

 On the Custom tab, in the Properties list, select _AssemblyLocation.

 In the Value box, there is a deployment manifest identifier already present.
 At the beginning of the identifier, type the fully qualified path of the document followed by a bar, in the format path|identifier.

 As an example, the path could look like this: